ikunetwork/WhitePaper/README.md

 ## Footnotes

-**1** Bernard Munos, Faster Cures, [https://www.nature.com/news/can-you-teach-old-drugs-new-tricks-1.20091](https://www.nature.com/news/can-you-teach-old-drugs-new-tricks-1.20091) \(2016\).
+<b id="f1">1</b> Bernard Munos, Faster Cures, [https://www.nature.com/news/can-you-teach-old-drugs-new-tricks-1.20091](https://www.nature.com/news/can-you-teach-old-drugs-new-tricks-1.20091) \(2016\).

-**2** James Bessen, The Evidence is in: Patent trolls do hurt innovation, Harvard Business Review \(2014\).
+<b id="f2">2</b> James Bessen, The Evidence is in: Patent trolls do hurt innovation, Harvard Business Review \(2014\).
 Gene Quinn, et. al., Are More than 90% of Patents Challenged at the PTAB Defective?, IPWatchdog \(2017\).
 J. Hudson et. al., Into the valley of death: from research to innovation, [https://www.ncbi.nlm.nih.gov/pubmed/23402848](https://www.ncbi.nlm.nih.gov/pubmed/23402848) \(2013\).Tufts Center for the Study of Drug Development, How the Tufts Center for the Study of Drug Development Pegged the Cost of a New Drug at $2.6 Billion \(2014\).

-**3** James Bessen, The Evidence is in: Patent trolls do hurt innovation, Harvard Business Review \(2014\).
+<b id="f3">3</b> James Bessen, The Evidence is in: Patent trolls do hurt innovation, Harvard Business Review \(2014\).
 Gene Quinn, et. al., Are More than 90% of Patents Challenged at the PTAB Defective?, IPWatchdog \(2017\).
 Robert Sachs, Fenwick & West LLP, Patent Invalidity Rates: The Summertime Blues Continue, Law 360 \(2015\).
 Such inefficiencies have caused significant IP law has attempted to enforce, but enforceability is difficult, time consuming and expensive as:

 * patent litigation costs ~ $30 billion per year
 * ~80% of the litigation comes from patent trolls